ultraio/docs-blockchain/downloads/docs.md

 ```

 This code can be called when you want (for example, when clicking on a button or a link).
-If you want this check to be carried out automatically when the web page loads, you will need to integrate it into the '**load**' event in the `window` variable:
+If you want this check to be carried out automatically when the web page loads, you will need to integrate it into the `load` event in the `window` variable:

 ```JavaScript
 if(document.readyState !== 'complete') {